 For intraday traders, day trading charts are the most important tool.
-Different charts such as Renko, Heikin Ash, etc. with different time frames (i.e. 5 minutes, 10-minute or per tick charts) can be a little bit difficult for understanding, but intraday trading charts are the most effective tool to understand the movement of the market.
+Different charts such as Renko, Heikin Ash, etc. with different time frames (i.e. 5 minutes, 10-minute or per tick charts) can be a little bit difficult for understanding, but intraday stock charts are the most effective tool to understand the movement of the market.
 It helps day traders for their daily technical analysis to predict the movement of price.
 Charts give detailed information about open, low, high and close of the stock in the different time intervals.

-Different types of Intraday Trading Charts
+Different Types of Intraday Stock Charts

 Line Charts are simple type of intraday trading chart that gives the only closing price.
 It can be switch to any time frame but in every time frame, this chart only displays the closing price.
 For example, in 5- minute time frame, each closing price after 5 – minutes of time interval will then be connected to the next closing price with a continuous line.